singerdmx/flutter-quill/README.md

 }
 ```

-## Translation of toolbar
+## Translation
-The package offers translations for the quill toolbar, it will follow the system locale unless you set your own locale with:
+The package offers translations for the quill toolbar and editor, it will follow the system locale unless you set your own locale with:
 ```
 QuillToolbar(locale: Locale('fr'), ...)
 QuillEditor(locale: Locale('fr'), ...)